How to Enable Always Verify Autofill in Microsoft Edge

 Enable or disable “Always verify when using autofill” in Edge

-Enabling or disabling “Always verify when using autofill” in Edge adds an extra layer of security to protect your personal information.
-Here’s how you can enable or disable it.
+Enabling the “Always verify when using autofill” setting in Microsoft Edge adds an extra security layer to protect personal information.
+Edge requests confirmation before filling in saved details like passwords or addresses on websites, making browsing more secure.

 edge://wallet/settings

-Next, select the “Always verify when using autofill” tile under “Payment methods.”
-Then, toggle the button switch to the On position to enable it.
+Select the "Always verify when using autofill" tile under "Payment methods," then toggle the switch to the On position.

 - The article effectively outlines the steps to enable or disable the "Always verify when using autofill" feature in the Microsoft Edge browser.